-The committed minimum rate corresponds to the exclusion of 20% of each sector ("Under supervision" SRI category), at any time, from the Sub-Fund's investment universe.
+The committed minimum rate corresponds to:

-What is the policy to assess good governance practices of the investee companies?
+- The exclusion of 20% of each sector from the Fund's investment universe at any time, based on the SRI score ("Under supervision" SRI category). - The exclusion of issuers in the "high risk" and "risky" categories from the investment universe based on the EET matrix. - What is the policy to assess good governance practices of the investee companies?

-A number of methods are used in order to assess good governance practices of the investee companies:
+Several methods are implemented to assess good governance practices of the investee companies:

 - 1. Analysis of governance practices within the ESG analysis (pillar G).
-For each Issuer, the ESG analysis incorporates an analysis of corporate governance, with the following themes and issues: - Its governance structure: Respect for minority shareholder rights The composition and operation of boards or committees, Remuneration of executives, Accounts, audits and taxation; - And its market behaviour: Business practices. - Weekly monitoring of ESG controversies: the ESG analysis also takes into account the presence of controversies on the above-mentioned themes and their management by issuers. - 3.
-The Management Company's exclusion policy related to the UN Global Compact, including its Principle 10: "Businesses should work against corruption in all its forms, including extortion and bribery".
-Companies which are dealing with serious and/or systemic controversies on this principle on a recurrent or frequent basis, and which have not implemented appropriate remedial measures, are excluded from the investment universe. - 4.
+For each Issuer, the ESG analysis incorporates an analysis of corporate governance, with the following themes and issues: - Its governance structure: Respect for minority shareholder rights The composition and operation of boards or committees, Remuneration of executives, Accounts, audits and taxation; - And its market behaviour: Business practices. - 2.
+Weekly monitoring of ESG controversies: the ESG analysis also takes into account the presence of controversies on the above-mentioned themes and their management by issuers. - 3.
+The Management Company's exclusion policy related to the UN Global Compact, including its Principle 10: "Businesses should work against corruption in all its forms, including extortion and bribery".1 Companies which are dealing with serious and/or systemic controversies on this principle on a recurrent or frequent basis, and which have not implemented appropriate remedial measures, are excluded from the investment universe. - 4.
 The voting and shareholder engagement policy, for securities invested in equities.
 This policy is based on the most rigorous governance standards (G20/OECD Principles of Corporate Governance, AFEP-MEDEF Code, etc.).
 Firstly, in connection with the voting policy, the Management Company may have recourse to several actions in the context of general meetings (dialogue, written questions, filing of resolutions, protest votes, etc.) and in terms of the ESG rating (application of a bonus or penalty).
 In addition, the engagement policy is reflected in dialogue with certain companies so as not only to have additional information on its CSR strategy, but also to encourage it to improve its practices, particularly in terms of governance.
 This engagement policy is subject to an escalation process, which may also result in the filing of a resolution or a protest vote, or an impact on the ESG rating.

-$^1\,https://pactemondial.org/decouvrir/dix-principes-pacte-mondial-nations-unies/\#lutte-contre-lacorruption$

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+1 https://pactemondial.org/decouvrir/dix-principes-pacte-mondial-nations-unies/#lutte-contre-la-corruption sound management structures, employee relations, remuneration of staff and tax compliance.